vtex-apps/release-notes/docs/2020-02/README.md

 ## Special announcements :speaker:

 - **Exception for the CSS Selectors deprecation**: Previously, no blocks could be customized by CSS Selectors, remember?
 This breaking change and the reasons that led to it were announced in the [Release Notes for weeks 43 and 44 of 2019](https://vtex.io/docs/releases/2019-week-43-44/css-selectors-deprecation).
 Now, this scenario has undergone further changes.
-The blocks that are not flexible, i.e. that cannot be declared using Flex Layout, will be able to CSS Selectors as an exception.
+Apps that are not yet flexible will be able to CSS Selectors as an exception.
+They are: `vtex.my-account@1.x`, `vtex.my-orders@3.x` and `vtex.login@2.x`,

 - **Changes to the VTEX IO Closed Beta list workflow** -  VTEX IO now has a new workflow to require platform development permissions!
 [Find out more details](https://vtex.io/docs/releases/2020-02/vtex-io-closed-beta-list) about the change and what you will need to do from now on.